notaryproject/notaryproject.dev/content/en/docs/tutorials/directory-structure.md

 ---
-title: "Notation Directory Structure for System Configration"
+title: "Notation directory structure for system configration"
 description: "How to configure the directory structure"
 type: docs
 weight: 4
 ---

-Notation CLI requires local file systems support for the following components across various platforms.
+Notation CLI requires local file systems support for the following components.
+They should be stored in different places per different operating system.

 - Notation binary
 - Plugins
 - Configurations
 - Trust stores
 - Trust policies
-- Signature caches
 - Signing key store

 This documentation specifies the recommended directory structure for those components.